Kortforsyningen/GPSLogSheet2/README.md

       -e ${YYYYmmdd}235945.000 //(set windowing end time YYYYmmdd + 235945.000)
       ${gps_name}.jps > ${gps_name}0${day_of_year}0.${YY}0 //(gps_point name, gps_point name dayofyear.year 0)

+### Using the app in the field.

+The user can start a new Project by pressing the "New project" button.
+The user is now asked to name the project and also name the operator on the project.
+The end date can be set, but is optional, but needed to generate batch scripts.

+To the right of the project settings, the project setups are presented as tabs and more can be added using the "Add setup" button.
+If the device GPS is ready, the fixed point can be found suing the "Use location" button.
+Alternatively a fixed point can be chosen from the drop-down menu.
+Instrument, antenna, and alarm can be chosen from drop down menus as well.

+Photos can be taken using the capture photo button, and are associated to each setup.

 ## Development